ncatlab/nlab-content/pages/3909.md

 A discussion in the general context of [[geometric representation theory]] is in

-* R. J. Baston, M. G. Eastwood, _The Penrose Transform Its Interaction with Representation Theory_ Oxford Science Publications, Clarendon Press, 1989
+* R. J. Baston, M. G. Eastwood, _The Penrose transform its interaction with representation theory_ Oxford Science Publications, Clarendon Press, 1989
  {#BastonEastwood89}

 and the further generalization to [[Cartan geometry]]/[[parabolic geometry]] is discussed in

 * {#Cap01} [[Andreas Čap]], _Correspondence spaces and twistor spaces for parabolic geometries_, J. Reine Angew.
 Math.
 582 (2005) 143-172 ([arXiv:math/0102097](http://arxiv.org/abs/math/0102097))

+### Palatial twistor theory

+* Roger Penrose, _Palatial twistor theory and the twistor googly problem_, Phil.
+Trans.
+Royal Soc.
+A373: 20140237 (2015) [doi](http://dx.doi.org/10.1098/rsta.2014.0237)
+* R. Penrose, _Twistor theory as an approach to fundamental physics_, in: Foundations of mathematics and physics one century after Hilbert, 253-285 (2018), ed.
+Joseph Kouneiher [doi](https://doi.org/10.1007/978-3-319-64813-2_10)

 ### Application to quantum field theory